yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/anywhere-rbac.md

 The following built-in roles are available:

-* **Super Admin** is the first user that is created during the tenant registration.
+* **Super Admin** is the first user that is created during the installation.
 This role has the highest level of privilege that allows all read and write actions on all YugabyteDB Anywhere resources.
-There can be only one Super Admin in a tenant.
+There can be only one Super Admin.
 This Super Admin can perform the following:

   * Manage all resources, including universes, nodes, backup, restore, and cloud providers.
   * Manage the user access control by creating and managing users.